Gorzas/gorzas.github.io/_notes/Public/tech/Running rendering tests with Ember Engines and Mirage.md

 date : 30-05-2023
 ---

-When upgrading from [[emberjs]] 3.25 to 4.X, I removed old code deprecations and I have the following error while running `ember t -s`:
+When upgrading from [[EmberJS]] 3.25 to 4.X, I removed old code deprecations and I have the following error while running `ember t -s`:

 > This test relies on a deprecated test setup that is no longer supported by EmberData.
 To resolve this you will need to be on a recent version of @ember/test-helpers AND your tests must use `setApplication()` instead of `setResolver()` and `module()` with `setup*Test()`instead of `moduleFor*()`. [deprecation id: ember-data:legacy-test-helper-support]